 about piper

-Born and raised in California, Piper Snowber is a sophomore attending School of the Art Institute of Chicago on a Presidential Scholarship.
-Piper is a nonbinary textile artist, dedicated learner, and environmental activist.
-They incorporate natural materials they forage with textiles, writing, video, performance, and installation to explore their connection to the Earth.
-They strive to bridge the human and non-human worlds, to raise consciousness about the entanglements between these worlds and the responsibilities we have to them.
-Inspired by artists such as Cecilia Vicuña and Mary Oliver, Piper uses a variety of mediums to address different topics such as gender, ecological grief, and the separation between body and environment.
-Piper has been involved with various environmental justice organizations, including the Pesticide Free Soil Project and CFROG, as well as community gardens and small-scale, BIPOC-led farms.
+Born and raised in Ventura County, California, Piper Snowber is a Junior attending the School of the Art Institute of Chicago on a Distinguished Scholars Scholarship.
+Piper is a non-binary, multidisciplinary artist whose work investigates the broader social, political, and ecological context of fiber materials and installation practices.
+Their ultimate goal is to enrich the soil, literally and figuratively, by developing relationships to land, people, and materials.
+They have exhibited work at Watershed Art and Ecology, Studio Channel Islands, and the Museum of Ventura County.
+Piper has been involved with various environmental justice organizations, including the Pesticide Free Soil Project and CFROG, as well as community gardens and small-scale, BIPOC-led farms, such as Kindred C.R.A.F.T.
 They hope to continue their artistic practice and complete several years of work exchange after school.
-They also run a sustainable clothing line called ETRNL, and are a practicing hand-poke artist.

 email: psnowb@artic.edu